swiftybo/Javascript-Notes/destructuring.md

 ### Destructuring Nested Arrays

+We can also use array destructuring to unpack nested arrays:

 #### Example 1

-We can also use array destructuring to unpack nested arrays:
+This is how to destructure a nested array in an object.

 ```
 let [releaseDate1, ,releaseDate3] = obj.releaseDates